dijs/blog-next/posts/game-boy-dev.md

 ## Conclusion

 I had never worked in such a constrained environment before.
 Using C with a specific game development framework was a new challenge.
 Thankfully many developers came before me to improve the framework and provide tutorials.

+One last awesome experience was using the emulator to test my games.
+It was such magic being able to see my game running on a real Game Boy emulator!

 I hope to continue to learn more about the Game Boy and make my own custom open-world space-themed game in the future!